 The Skin Deep Database is also available via a phone app.
 To use the app, simply download Skin Deep to your smart phone.
 When you find a skincare product that you’re thinking about using, take a photo (with your phone) of the product’s barcode.
 The app will then tell you if the product is a “more natural” choice, or something to stay away from.
 The app will also tell you what ingredients you should be concerned about within the product.

-The EWG’s Database and app have been wonderful time-saving tools for me, as I try to determine which store-bought products are actually worth the investment and which are just trying to lure me in with fancy, unregulated words (like “natural”) and pretty packaging.
+Both sources have been wonderful time-saving tools for me, as I try to determine which store-bought products are actually worth the investment and which are just trying to lure me in with fancy, unregulated words (like “natural”) and pretty packaging.